Carbon-Oxygen Phase Separation in MESA White Dwarf Models: Conductive Opacities

 \section{Conductive Opacities}

 The current default treatment of conductive opacities in MESA applies correction factors to the classic values of \cite{Cassisi2007} based on the recent calculations of \cite{Blouin2020apj}.
 However, \cite{Blouin2020apj}, \cite{Cassisi2021}, and \cite{Salaris2022} have all pointed out that there is still substantial uncertainty in how best to bridge between the regimes of moderate and strong electron degeneracy for conductive opacities.
 WD models typically cool faster at late times when applying the \cite{Blouin2020apj} conductive opacity corrections, which can decrease the effective opacity by a factor of 2-3 in some regimes \citep{Blouin2020apj, Salaris2022, Jermyn2023}.
 Figure~\ref{fig:Delays_appendix} shows phase separation cooling delays for MESA models that use the \cite{Cassisi2007} opacities without any corrections, alongside the models from Section~\ref{s.cooling} that include the corrections from \cite{Blouin2020apj}.
 While the qualitative trends are similar in either case, the overall cooling delays associated with crystallization and phase separation are somewhat shorter when applying the \cite{Blouin2020apj} opacities because of the overall faster cooling for these models.
+The LPCODE models from \cite{Althaus2012} employ the \cite{Cassisi2007} conductive opacities as well, and agree very well with our models that use the same conductive opacities.
 As the focus of the current work is simply to describe our implementation of phase separation and quantify its effects, we withhold judgment on which set of conductive opacities offers more accurate absolute WD cooling timescales, and emphasize that MESA makes either set of opacities easily available to those who wish to explore further.